emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

 ***
-## Zilla
-### Score: 17/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 9 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is very nice, very unique and search shows results as you type. ✔️
-1. Site has built in subs for most things. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watchlists + continue watching. ✔️
-1. Site has sorting options, but a bit more could be added for discoverability. ⚠️
-1. Site does not have 4K content. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️

-***
 ## Flicker